Sketch of a novel approach to a neural model: Introduction: The neuron as a system with internal and external parameters

+One task of the processing layer to induce lasting plasticity is to take distributed, time-structured input signals and produce a spatially centralized, temporally integrated signal to the core, i.e. transcription factors which move to the nucleus and cause DNA read-out of individual genes or genetic programs.
+This is not a simple task.

-The internal system contains localized elements in distinct positions (e.g. at dendritic spines, axonal boutons, at a synapse).
+The internal system contains localized elements in distinct positions (e.g.\ at dendritic spines, axonal boutons, at a synapse).
 It also has a central 'workspace' in the form of the cytoplasm with its organelles and protein complexes.
-One task of the processing layer is to take the localized, time-structured signal and produce a spatially centralized, temporally integrated signal of transcription factors, which move to the nucleus and cause DNA read-out of individual genes or genetic programs.
-This is not a simple task.
+The change in protein expression which is caused by RNA translation and especially DNA transcription can be described as a "write-once" memory event.
+Once it has been executed, the system retains the new structure of protein abundances, essentially indefinitely.
+This is long-term memory of a type that synaptic weight models lack.
+While new strong signaling may overwrite the structure, such events may be kept very rare by the internal parameter settings.

 Signals are selected at the membrane.
 They are then shaped and re-structured in time.
 They need to be sorted or transferred to protein complexes in the cytoplasm and ultimately activate the proteins which enter into the nucleus.
-In the nucleus, epigenetic adaptation regulates access to DNA, transforming signals by enhancement and suppression.
+In the nucleus, epigenetic adaptation regulates access to DNA, transforming signals by enhancement and suppression \citep{JosselynTonegawa2020}.
 It is clear then that signals from the periphery have to be processed on several levels, and with several types of control structures, before they can actually be used to control or regulate DNA read-out, or be stored in the epigenetic layer around it.

-Signals are accumulated and integrated, temporally and spatially before the central core is activated.
-Signals pass from the cytoplasm to the nucleus usually in the form of transcription factors activating coordinating sets of genes.
-Thus whole genetic programs can be started, such as morphological growth of spines, axons, or dendrites.
-Individual genes (e.g. AMPA receptors) may also be transcribed during periods of neural plasticity.
-The nucleus has DNA as permanent storage for protein information.
-There is also an epigenetic histone system which regulates the accessibility of DNA \cite{JosselynTonegawa2020}.
-Histones are phosphorylated or methylated in a reversible manner and code the for access to genes.
+In this way, whole genetic programs can be started, such as morphological growth of spines, axons, or dendrites.
+Individual genes (e.g. AMPA receptors, GPCRs) may also be transcribed during periods of neural plasticity.